Nitrokey/nitrokey-documentation/source/components/nitrokeys/start/factory-reset.rst

 In the menu enter `admin` and then `factory-reset`

 This will reset the current identity.
-To reset  all identitites the following needs to be done:
+To reset all identities the following needs to be done:

 .. code-block:: bash